 - Small water tank

-Finally, last but not least we have Vileda with their take on the flat microfibre mop.
+Finally, last but not least I have Vileda with their take on the flat microfibre mop.
 It’s a spray mop design with the water container cleverly fixed in the handle.
 It seals tight when shut so no leaking.

 It only sprays a fine mist that you control with the trigger handle so won’t leave floors soaking wet.
 Perfect for all hard floor types.